leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/00_Introduction.md

 We completed the first step of **Identifying Transactions** in Chapter 1.

 In Chapter 2, we will learn how to complete steps 2 and 3 which involve taking these transactions and recording them in two ways – **Journals and Ledgers.**

-> Summary:
->
-> Financial Statements provides insight into the company’s financials and help answer key economic questions.
->
-> The Accounting Cycle is a set of 6 steps that repeats every period and is used to create Financial Statements.